-We prove a general result that, for any large $m$, the problem of sampling in $\mathbb{R}^{d}$ can be reduced to sampling only log-concave densities: {\bf once log-concave, always log-concave.} The trade-off here is the linear time cost of accumulating noisy measurements over $m$ iterations.
+We prove a general result that, for any large $m$, the problem of sampling in $\mathbb{R}^{d}$ can be reduced to sampling from a sequence of log-concave densities: {\bf once log-concave, always log-concave.} The trade-off here is the linear time cost of accumulating noisy measurements over $m$ iterations.

 More formally, instead of sampling from $p(x)$, we sample from the density $p(y_{1:m})$ that is associated with $Y_{1:m}\coloneqq (Y_1,\dots,Y_m)$, where $Y_t = X+N_t$, $N_t \sim \mathcal{N}(0,\sigma^2 I)$, all independent for $t$ in $[m]$.
 As we show in the paper, there is a duality between sampling from $p(x)$ and sampling from $p(y_{1:m})$ in the regime where $m^{-1/2}\sigma$ is small, irrespective of how large $\sigma$ is.
 This is related to the notion of {\bf universality} class underlying the smoothed densities.
 Crucial to our formalism is keeping track of the history of all the noisy samples generated along the way using the factorization \< p(y_{1:m}) = p(y_1) \prod_{t=2}^m p(y_t|y_{1:t-1}).\> An important element of this sampling scheme is therefore {\bf non-Markovian}.
 However, related to our universality results, this history only needs to be tracked in the form of an empirical mean, so {the memory footprint is minimal} from an algorithmic perspective.
 See \autoref{fig:schematic} for a schematic.